 The Mypolonga Area is 9 miles above Murray Bridge, and has a river frontage of 7 miles.
-The total area of this settlement is 5,800 acres, of which 939 are irrigable, and 1,345 acres irrigable reclaimed land.
-The area has 92 settlers, of whom 15 are soldiers.
+The total area of this settlement is 5,800 acres, of which 908 are irrigable and 1,341 acres irrigable reclaimed land.
+The area has 86 settlers, of whom 13 are soldiers.

 The Pompoota Area is situated 13 miles above Murray Bridge, and was previously used as a Training Farm for prospective soldier settlers.
-The area contains 4,127 acres, of which 186 acres are fruit and 410 acres irrigable reclaimed land.
-Blocks have been allotted to 15 soldier settlers.
+The area contains 4,127 acres, of which 402 acres are irrigable reclaimed land.
+Blocks have been allotted to 9 soldier settlers.

-The Wall Area, 16 miles above Murray Bridge, has 455 acres of irrigable reclaimed land.
-Ten soldiers are settled on the area.
+The Wall Area, 16 miles above Murray Bridge, has an area of 998 acres, of which 453 acres are rateable reclaimed swamp land.
+Eleven soldiers are settled on the area.